aspuru-guzik-group/mission_control/docs/user_guide/jobs.rst

 'mc.utils.test.echo_job_module'.
 When we ran the 'build_job_dir' command, MissionControl looked at the job_type component, and saw that it should try to dispatch to a module named 'mc.utils.testing.echo_job_module'.
-This module is a small utility module that is part of MissionControl (:mod:`mc.utils.testing.echo_job_module`) .
+This module is a small utility module that is included in MissionControl:
+:mod:`mc.utils.testing.echo_job_module` .

 It contains a function :mod:`mc.utils.testing.echo_job_module.build_work_dir` which defines how to build a work_dir.

 By convention, MissionControl will look for a function named 'build_work_dir' in python module that has the same name as the job_type.
+This function will receive the job_params and an output_dir as kwargs.

-But you can also specify a specific builder when you call the 'build_job_dir' command.
+You can also specify a specific builder when you call the 'build_job_dir' command.
 For example:

 .. testcode ::